 - 2 garlic cloves minced

-- ½ cup pineapple finely chopped
+- ½ cup finely chopped pineapple

-- 2 cups day old rice
+- 2 cups day old sushi rice

 - 1 tablespoon soy sauce